Public engagement describes the many ways in which universities and their staff and students can connect and share their work with the public.

 Done well, it generates mutual benefit, with all parties learning from each other through sharing knowledge, expertise and skills.
 In the process, it can build trust, understanding and collaboration, and increase the sector's relevance to, and impact on, civil society.

 Universities are already involved in a huge amount of public engagement.
 A survey of 22,000 academics in 2009 revealed that over 35% were involved in some form of outreach activity.
 However, it is important that staff are supported and valued in carrying out this work.
 SFC, along with other UK funders, is a signatory to the Concordat for Engaging the Public with Research which sets out the expectations and responsibilities of research funders with respect to public engagement, to help embed public engagement in universities and research institutes.

-- researchers are enabled to participate in public engagement activities through appropriate training, support and opportunities; and
+- Researchers are enabled to participate in public engagement activities through appropriate training, support and opportunities

 'Knowledge Exchange between Academics and Business, Public and Third Sectors,' Maria Abreu, Vadim

 Research Councils UK - www.rcuk.ac.uk/per/Pages/Concordat.aspx

 Briefing note [PDF] prepared by Laura R. Meagher and Ann J. Kettle (Technology Development Group) as part of the learning review study which was undertaken alongside the ten public policy projects funded under SPIRIT in AY 2008-09.